RLuckom/esp-programmer/hugo-site/content/posts/reprogramming-wifi-switch.md

 a circuit with the chip you want to program.
 This programming chip also allows you to listen to any messages the chip might send out.
 There were a few times when I was able to pick up garbled signals on the serial line when I reset the chip.
 Even though it wasn't actual text, it made me think I was on the right track.
+I also learned that the power supplied by the programmer was insufficient to reliably power the chip, so I had to use my bench power supply to feed 3.3V to the ESP-12 and the programmer.

+{{<figure src="/img/00programmer.jpg" title="Programmer chip">}}

+{{<figure src="/img/annotated_esp.jpg" title="ESP-12 connections for programming.
+Labels are what the pins should connect to, not what they are.">}}

 When I had tried and failed with every configuration I could think of with the materials I had on hand, I went back to researching existing designs.
 It was then